 Choosing the Best Handgun Cartridge: Matching the Tool to the Job

-When it comes to handgun cartridges, what's "best" is subjective.
+When it comes to handgun cartridges, "best" is subjective.
 How you intend to use your handgun is the biggest determinant of which round you should prefer.
-What works best for plinking cans off backyard fenceposts isn’t going to cut it for bear defense.
+What works best for plinking cans off backyard fence posts won't cut it for bear defense.

 We outlined the most popular handgun cartridges in current production to help you pair the right one with your shooting discipline.
 In this article, you'll find the pros and cons of each option and a description of what each one does best.